arXiv/arxiv-auth/README.md

     accounts users/arxiv
 ```

-To enable integration + end-to-end tests with Redis, run:
+Run this to enable integration + end-to-end tests with Redis, (which requires
+Docker to be running and port 7000 to be free on your machine):

 ```bash
 WITH_INTEGRATION=1 pipenv run pytest \